maxhorowitz/viam-obdii/README.md

 [Learn how to build Viam components here](https://docs.viam.com/registry/create/)

+For more advanced people or after having this successfuly completed, have a look at this more detailed [repository](https://github.com/viam-labs/python-example-module) which also explains how to use the Viam Modular Registry

 ## How to use this template repo

 1. Create an account on https://app.viam.com